tyroguru/BPFTrace-hol/kprobe.md

-In this lab you will experiment with tracing kernel probes. `kprobes`, short for *k*ernel probes, are dynamically instrumented probes that do not have overhead at disabled and minimal overhead when enabled.
+In this lab you will experiment with tracing kernel probes. `kprobes`, short for *k*ernel probes, are dynamically instrumented probes that do not have overhead when disabled and minimal overhead when enabled.
 The details of the implementation are a bit hairy, but the overall concept is rather straight forward: when a `kprobe` is enabled, the kernel dynamically inserts an `INT3` instruction at the specified address.
 The original instruction is saved and later single stepped.